cloudControl/documentation/Add-on Documentation/Data Processing/RabbitMQBigwig.md

     Your bundle is complete!
 Use `bundle show [gemname]` to see where a bundled gem is installed.

 For a full example of using Bigwig and the Bunny gem with Rails, please check out our [example rails application](https://github.com/lshift/rabbitmq-service-rails-sample).
-Once that's checked out, you'll be able to deploy that to cloudControl by running the following shell commands:
+Once that's checked out, you'll be able to deploy that to dotCloud by running the following shell commands:

     $ git clone https://github.com/lshift/rabbitmq-service-rails-sample.git
     ...